Closed Head Injury

 Diffuse axonal injury results from shearing forces on axonal fibers of the white matter and brainstem.
 The mechanism of injury is typically a sudden deceleration, such as from a motor vehicle collision.
 Initial CT scans may be read as negative, although classically display punctate hemorrhages along the gray-white junction of the cerebral cortex and in deep structures of the brain.
 Edema can develop rapidly requiring prompt intervention.
 Prognosis can be devastating, often with permanent deficits if the initial injury is survived.

 Patients with head injury should be carefully assessed for signs of skull fracture.
 Any lacerations should be meticulously explored for underlying fractures.
-Signs of basilar skull fracture include CSF otorrhea or rhinorrhea, hemotympanum, periorbital or retroauricular ecchymosis (“raccoon eyes” and Battle signs), deafness, or 7th nerve palsy.
+Signs of basilar skull fracture include CSF otorrhea or rhinorrhea, hemotympanum, periorbital (“raccoon eyes”), or retroauricular ecchymosis (Battle sign), deafness, or 7th nerve palsy.
 Fractures may be classified as linear, depressed, or comminuted.
 Any fractures with overlying lacerations are considered open and IV antibiotics should be given.

 Increased Intracranial Pressure and Herniation